FaithBeam/Sims-1-Complete-Collection-Widescreen-Patcher/README.md

 5. Enter your preferred resolution
 6. Click Patch

+## Graphics Wrappers

+You can select between two graphics wrappers, [DgVoodoo2](http://dege.freeweb.hu/dgVoodoo2/dgVoodoo2/) and [DDrawCompat](https://github.com/narzoul/DDrawCompat).
+The short is they both fix graphical issues and improve performance.
+I recommend trying DDrawCompat first and if that doesn't work, try DgVoodoo2.
+If neither work, choose none.

 ## Uninstall

 If you want to go back to your original Sims executable, select the uninstall button.